Cuyahoga Community College

 These requirements apply to all credits attempted, for part-time and full-time students, for all semesters of enrollment within an academic year, including those semesters for which no financial aid was received.

 Students who lose their financial aid for failing to maintain SAP may be eligible to appeal.
-Please refer to the SAP Appeal Process below.
+Please refer to the SAP Appeal Process.

 Please note: If you have extenuating circumstances that have caused you to fail to meet the minimum SAP requirements, you may appeal your loss of financial aid by electronically submitting a SAP Appeal via your my Tri-C space portal, under the “Financial Aid Requirements” section.